-

 Preexisting conditions

-Health insurance companies cannot deny you coverage or charge you more because of an existing health condition or disability.
-When deciding how much to charge you, companies can only use your age, where you live, whether you smoke or use tobacco, and whether the coverage you're buying is for an individual or a family.
+When deciding how much to charge, plans can only use your age, where you live, whether you smoke or use tobacco, and whether you're buying coverage for yourself or your family.

 -